freelawproject/juriscraper/readme.md

 For scrapers to be merged:

- - `python tests/tests.py` must pass, listing the results for any new scrapers
+ - `python tests/tests.py` must pass, listing the results for any new scrapers.
+   This will be run automatically by [Travis-CI][12].
  - a *_example* file must be included (this is needed for the tests to run your code -- see examples of these files next to any current scraper).
  - your code should be [PEP8][4] compliant with no major Pylint problems or